aleksandr-vin/aleksandr-vin.github.io/_drafts/2021-06-16-keeping-docs-on-github.md

 2. If key is compromised, there should be a procedure to keep docs safe

-3. Access/decryption should be available by Yubikey
+3. Access/decryption should be available by Yubikey.
+Check WebAPI to perform all the decryption locally in the browser.

 ## Concept